dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

-At POPL'18 (Principles of Programming Languages) last week, I ended up talking to [Annie Cherkaev](https://anniecherkaev.com) about her really cool DSL (domain specific language) [SweetPea](https://github.com/anniecherk/sweetpea), which is a "SAT-Sampler aided language for experimental design".
+At POPL'18 (Principles of Programming Languages) last week, I ended up talking to [Annie Cherkaev](https://anniecherkaev.com) about her really cool DSL (domain specific language) [SweetPea](https://github.com/anniecherk/sweetpea), which is a "SAT-Sampler aided language for experimental design, targeted for Psychology & Neuroscience ".
 In particular, we were talking about software engineering, and the work that Annie was doing to test SweetPea and increase her confidence that the implementation was correct!
 The topic of how exactly one goes about proving a compiler correct came up, and I